 Failing to do so by merely adding hotspots and modals just to explain things (without actually guiding users through processes) might interfere with the action flow and impact momentum.

-The biggest sin when it comes to user experience is simply not involving your users.
+The biggest sin regarding user experience is simply not involving your users.

 Your initial flows will be based on assumptions.
 As mentioned, monitoring data and collecting feedback will provide you with valuable information you can use to adjust the process.